canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

     public void PlaceOrder_ItemOutOfStock_ThrowsException()
     {
         var paymentGateway = new FakePaymentGateway();
-        var stockService = new ItemOutOfStockStockService();
+        // Another fake for the "ouf of stock" scenario var stockService = new ItemOutOfStockStockService();
         var service = new OrderService(paymentGateway, stockService);